cgwyx/debian_prokka_panx_antismash_biodocker/README.md

 --pfamdir ./generic_modules/fullhmmer --input-type nucl --knownclusterblast \
 --clusterblast --subclusterblast --inclusive --full-hmmer --smcogs --verbose --asf \
 --borderpredict
-*.gbff (GenBank files) should reside in °∞input°± folder. °∞Y2 _out°± is the output folder for results.
+*.gbff (GenBank files) should reside in ‚Äúinput‚Äù folder. ‚ÄúY2 _out‚Äù is the output folder for results.
 Recommendation for building workflow using standalone Dockerfile:
 In order to meet the needs of different users, we also provide a standalone Dockerfile for Prokka, panX, and antiMASH.
 You can build images and run Container separately.
 $ git clone https://github.com/cgwyx/debian_prokka_panx_antismash_
 docker.git
-Or: download °∞.zip°±file
+Or: download ‚Äú.zip‚Äùfile
 $ unzip debian_prokka_panx_antismash_biodocker-master.zip

 Building images of Prokka standalone: